Nikaoto/rubsolv/README.md

 # rubsolv
-Genetic algorithm I wrote for fun and practice.
+Genetic algorithm that tries to solve a rubik's cube that I wrote for fun and practice.
 This is the closest it got to solving a cube:

 ![It tried its best](best-try.png)